google/crubit/docs/bindings/reference/pointers_and_references.md

 C++ doesn't share these rules, and care must be taken when converting Rust references to and from C++ pointers.
 For example, spans/slices are particularly
-error-prone: a Rust empty slice uses a dangling pointer (which is UB in C++), and a C++ empty span (often) uses nullptr (which is UB in Rust).
+error-prone: a Rust empty slice uses a dangling pointer (which produces UB in C++ when used in pointer arithmetic), and a C++ empty span (often) uses nullptr (which is UB in Rust).
 To effectively use spans in FFI, one must either use non-native types, or perform a conversion operation which rewrites the pointer values.
 For that, we recommend using the conversion routines provided by Crubit support library (e.g. `impl From<string_view> for &[u8]`).

 TODO(b/271016831, b/262580415): Cover `rs_std::Slice<T>` and/or `rs_std::str`
 above once these types are provided by Crubit.